jk7889/Vancouver-Real-Estate-Price-Predictor-jk7889/README.md

 * **Bar graphs** which represent relationship between number of bedrooms, area(sqft) and number of bathrooms with price for apartments and houses                   in Vancouver for years 2014 to 2021.
 * **Scatter graphs** representing relationship between square feet (sqft) and price for apartments and houses in Vancouver for years 2014 to 2021.

-# Dataset used in the project
+# Sources for gathered data

 > Wayback machine (https://archive.org/web/) is a tool on the internet where we can put URL of any web page to find its history i.e. snapshots of what it looked like in previous years.

 > Data for apartments and house prices in Vancouver 2014 to 2021 has been gathered by putting the below URLs in this site and finding real time snapshots of prices back in 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021